fabnap/personal/_pages/teaching.md

 Both experiments are international collaborations, you will have the chance to be supervised by leading experts in the field, with decades long experience.

-For any questions and more detailed info write us:
+For any questions and more detailed info write me:

 fabrizio.napolitano[at]lnf.infn.it